mohankumargupta/raspberrypi-ansible/readme.md

-Note that Ansible playbooks are idempotent, meaning that the state of system is the same the first time you run it or subsequent times (useful if it is interrupted for some reason.)
+Note that Ansible playbooks are idempotent, meaning that the state of system is the same the first time you run it or subsequent times.
+So if the above script hangs or is interrupted for whatever reason, just re-run it again.
+It will skip over the bits it's done, and push ahead.

 # Services available external to Pi on the same LAN